 This report presents a parametric study and comparison of several monohull and surface effect ships (SES) performing the mission of a small open ocean amphibious assault ship, LSU(X).

-Displacement, size, cost and power data were developed, using Decision Engineering's Landing Craft Synthesis Program, for the following series of ships:
+Displacement, size, cost and power data were developed, using Decision Engineering's Landing Craft Synthesis Program, for a monohull and SES series of ships.